stephane-caron/pymanoid/doc/src/contact-stability.rst

 Once the wrench distributor is scheduled, it will store its outputs in the contacts of the stance as well as in the robot's manipulators.
 Therefore, you can access ``robot.left_foot.wrench`` or ``robot.stance.left_foot.wrench`` equivalently.
-Note that wrenches are given in their respective contact frames, not in the world frame.
+Note that wrenches are given in the *world frame* rooted at their respective contact points.

 .. autoclass:: pymanoid.stance.StanceWrenchDistributor
    :members: